-Information security is an important key area of biosecurity.
+Information security is an important biosecurity pillar of good practice.
 It has three key concepts: Availability, Integrity and Confidentiality (AIC).
 ‘Availability’ safeguards the security of systems and manages the risks of failures, malfunctions and incidents.
 ‘Integrity’ (or reliability) ensures that data are correct and up-to-date.
 ‘Confidentiality’ (or exclusivity), ensures that only authorised persons have access to systems and data.
-Information security does not stand alone, but overlaps with other priority areas such as physical security and awareness.
+Information security does not stand alone, but overlaps with other key areas such as physical security and biosecurity awareness.

-In this biosecurity priority area you will gain insight into the following:
+In this biosecurity pillar of good practice, you will gain insight into the following:

 - Information Security Management System.

 - Availability and continuity of systems.

 - Confidentiality and exclusivity: classification and dual-use issues.